Entropy-Variance curves of binary sequences generated by random substitutions of constant length: Main Statistical Properties

 Similarly, we can compute these moments for the sequences generated from random substitutions defined in the previous section.
 In this case, a recurrent formula provides this distribution for any iteration $i$ and for any value of the substitution length $k$.

 Let us present first the results for a substitution of length $k=2$.
-As stated before, we start the generation of the binary sequences from a sequence with a unique 1.
-In the first step, a sequence of length 2 is formed whose distribution of ones depends on the probability $p$ (see Fig. \ref{Ptree}).
-The distribution probability of ones in this first step is given by the following vector:
+As stated before, we start the generation of the binary sequences from a sequence with a unique one.
+Thus, the probability of having this initial sequence is assumed to be 1:

+In the first step, a sequence of length two is formed whose distribution of ones depends on the probability $p$ (see Figure \ref{Ptree}).
+To obtain the the distribution probability of ones in this first step, $P({\bf X}_1)$, we multiply from left $P(X_0)$ by the substitution matrix: